mozilla/pontoon/specs/0115-pretranslation-monitoring.md

 **Text for infobox**: *Approval rate and chrF++ score of pretranslations.*

+Time to review suggestions and Age of unreviewed suggestions charts are split into separate panels in order to accomodate the new layout.
+Fore more details about the design, see the Mockup section.

+## New Insights page

+A new Insights page is made available at `/insights`.
+It consists of two charts, presenting data for the period of the last 12 months.

+"Team Pretranslation quality" chart contains one line chart per team, showing the percentage of approved pretranslations over time for the given team.
+Aggregate line chart shows data across all teams.
+Each line can be toggled.

+**Text for infobox**: *Approval rate of pretranslations for each team.*

+"Project Pretranslation quality" chart contains one line chart per project, showing the percentage of approved pretranslations over time for the given project.
+Aggregate line chart shows data across all projects.
+Each line can be toggled.

+**Text for infobox**: *Approval rate of pretranslations for each project.*

-For both charts:
+## For all charts:

 - A tooltip showing the exact data at a given month appears when hovering over a chart.
 - Detailed description of the chart appears after clicking on the info icon.
 - Data is available for each day, but aggregated by month in the chart.
 - A (daily) cron job gathers all the required data for plotting and stores it in the DB.
 - A data migration is used for gathering past data.

-Time to review suggestions and Age of unreviewed suggestions charts are split into separate panels in order to accomodate the new layout.
-Fore more details about the design, see the Mockup section.

 # Out of scope